Java Web Developer Boot Camp

 The Java Web Development Bootcamp takes you from your first java program to developing a web application.
 This course will give you a fast start on your career so you can take it to the next level.
 The course will teach you by forcing you to write over 130 java applications, including 5 major web applications.
 Programming challenges will keep you on your toes.

-You'll learn to create servlets and web pages.
-You'll use frameworks, unit tests and stored procedures.
-You'll connect to an Oracle database using the Java Persistence API(JPA), and most importantly, all assignments are submitted through git, so you will learn to develop using best practices in class, to make it easy to contribute value when you are on the job.
+You'll learn to create web pages.
+You'll use frameworks and stored procedures.
+You'll connect to a database using the Java Persistence API(JPA) and Hibernate, and most importantly, all assignments are submitted through git, so you will learn to develop using best practices in class, to make it easy to contribute value when you are on the job.

 Is this bootcamp right for me?